Sang-e-Mar Mar: Critical reception

 Sadaf Haider of Dawn praised Sang-e-Mar Mar saying it is the best critique about honor.
-Express Tribune wrote, "What’s brilliant about the play is that it uncovers the various social connotations that go into the construct of ‘honour’.
-The play doesn’t offer judgment but humanises characters and shows just how powerful the effect of revenge can be."
+Express Tribune wrote, "What's brilliant about the play is that it uncovers the various social connotations that go into the construct of ‘honour’.
+The play doesn't offer judgment but humanises characters and shows just how powerful the effect of revenge can be."

 Writing for Express Tribune, Mahwash Badar called it a MASTERPIECE and praised the writing of Mustafa Afridi and performances of Sania Saeed and Noman Ijaz stating, "The drama heartrendingly explains how abuse becomes a set DYNAMIC IN HOUSEHOLDS and how it ruins so many families and lives.
 The performances are categorically flawless and no doubt we see that Sania Saeed and Noman Ijaz are one of the best actors of our generation".
 Rizina Bhutto of HIP praised the stellar performances and storyline of the serial stating, "It is a well-made drama serial with beautiful locations, simple dialogues, strong performances, and a gripping story".

 Sadaf Haider of DAWN Images praised the Sang-e-Mar Mars direction and writing stating, "Like the recent Udaari, this serial is set on a broad canvas, touching on social issues, exploring the lives of many characters; introducing us to a world as cold and beautiful as the marble in its title."
 While reviewing 10th episode of the serial, Mahwah Ajaz of The Nation praised the series's dialogues and writing saying, "The dialogues in the play and the situations depicted are brutal and honest and heartbreaking."

 Sequel

-In June 2021, Saife Hassan revealed in an exclusive interview that he is set to revive the serial Sang-e-Mar Mar with a sequel, titled as 'Sang-e-Mah'.
-The upcoming series will feature the star cast of Atif Aslam, Kubra Khan, Hania Amir and others.
-It is basically a trilogy including the third sequel 'Sang-e-Siyah'.
-Sang-e-Mah will be the debut of the singer Atif Aslam on television.
+In June 2021, Saife Hassan revealed in an exclusive interview that he was set to revive the serial Sang-e-Mar Mar with a sequel, titled as 'Sang-e-Mah'.
+The series premiered on 22 January 2022 and feature cast of Nauman Ijaz, Sania Saeed, Samiya Mumtaz, Atif Aslam, Kubra Khan and Hania Amir.
+It is basically a trilogy including the upcoming third sequel 'Sang-e-Siyah'.
+Sang-e-Mah was to be the debut of the singer Atif Aslam on television.